 - How it works against them: A credit card charging a 24% APR will render your minimum payment useless over time.
 A $150 payment on a $5,000 balance will cost you over $3,000 in interest and take almost 5 years to pay off.

 Kids will pay attention to this chart.
 Here are two different investors, both investing with a 12% interest rate.
 Ben stops investing after eight years (when Arthur starts), and Arthur never catches up.
 Don’t pay attention to the interest rate, because 12% isn’t always realistic.
-Just note that, due to compound interest, Ben comes out ahead, even though he invested way less: 4:
+Just note, due to compound interest, Ben comes out ahead, even though he invested way less:4

 That’s the true power of compound interest.
 If your kids start investing young, their money is able to do a lot more work for them than they can do for themselves.

 Continue Reading: 8 Crucial Reasons Your Kids Must Start Investing Early On

 When I was 18 years old, I still didn’t fully understand the process of using a credit card.
 I used it like I’d never have to pay it off.
 It took a rude awakening and a lot of debt for me to realize how much I was overspending.

 According to multiple studies, debt causes a substantial amount of stress for people.5 Debt stress is increasing, but your child doesn’t have to be part of the trend.

 Your child must know about debt before his first credit card offer.

 When you go shopping, show him there are multiple ways to pay for goods.
 One option is a credit card, but you need to follow through and show him the entire process of paying off the credit card bill.